 How does free PR in national magazines and websites sound?
 Create a free account with HARO.
 (Help a Reporter Out) and respond to relevant media queries.

 If you are a local business, consider adding your business to Yelp.
 It’s free, and can be a great way to increase your visibility in the search engines.

 Guest posting can be a great way to reach a whole new audience.
 Don’t forget to include a link back to your site in your bio!

 You can find the rest of Kim’s great ideas here, along with links to other related articles.

 Here’s wishing you happy freebie marketing.

-Please be sure to share which of these ideas floats your boat the most on our Facebook page.
+Please be sure to share which of these ideas floats your boat the most in the comment section below.